AlheLandsFranz/AlheLandsFranz/README.md

 # 💫 About Me:
-I am a person committed to continuous growth and learning.  <br>
+I am a person committed to continuous growth and learning.
+Now I'm learning ways to improve my design skills. <br>

 📫 How to reach me: alhenaplandsman@gmail.com